carbon-design-system/carbon-for-ibm-dotcom-design-kit/README.md

 ### Designers

 * The Carbon for IBM.com Design Kit now uses the new typeface **IBM Plex**.
 It is open sourced and free to download from the [IBM GitHub repo](https://github.com/IBM/plex)
-* Download the latest version of the Carbon for IBM.com Design Kit by clicking on the latest kit file in this repo (`Carbon_Design-Kit_x.x.x.sketch`) then on the next age click the download button or “View Raw”.
-(Note: downloading from the main repo page will download the entire repo including previous version)
+* The Carbon for IBM.com Design Kit is currently available as a closed pilot.
+If you are an adopter that is migrating to Carbon in your roadmap, you can reach out to us via Slack at `#ibm-digital-design`, or [open an issue here](https://github.com/carbon-design-system/carbon-for-ibm-design-kit/issues).

 * The Design Kit requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
 * Open the Design Kit file in Sketch